By Dr. Steven Sims

 8. Be culturally aware and competent: Accepting gifts can create problems.
 However, declining them in a way that appears offensive can also be problematic.
-Gifts can be accepted and then donated to a third party in a way that reduced harm to everyone.
+Gifts can be accepted and then donated to a third party in a way that reduces harm to everyone.
 Be aware of norms regarding physical contact as well.
 Again, a chaperone serves a great function here.

 9. Remember you’re a professional, not a fan: It can be rewarding to see someone whose talent you have admired.
 However, it is critically important to maintain professional objectivity and treat the patient/client, not the superstar.